Forgiving Too Easily

 Roberts is describing a very common problem with forgiveness.
 As she develops her essay, she describes a life in which she forgives too easily.
 Or, maybe more accurately, far too quickly.
 Roberts bounces through life, forgiving people right, left and center, without ever really thinking much about what she is doing.

 The Danger of Forgiving Too Soon

 It develops that as a young adult Roberts ended up in court on a misdemeanor charge.
 Surprisingly, she had violated a restraining order against her taken out by an ex-boyfriend.
 She pinched the ex-boyfriend during a fight and now she was in trouble for it.

 She relates the all-too-common story of a bad relationship gone very wrong.
 In doing so, she realizes something profoundly important: she had been forgiving her ex, and many other people in her life, far too easily.
 She had been forgiving them before she had fully felt and integrated the injury these people had done to her.
 This includes the righteous anger she would have felt toward them for that injury.

 Her ex-boyfriend had hurt her in many ways but she had just “forgiven” all of it.
 She didn’t take the time to feel her anger toward him deeply, down where she lived.

 Carrying the Weight

-Forgiveness is important because without it we end up carrying around a lot of weight that doesn’t do us much good.
-At the same time, forgiving too soon, too easily, also leaves us with a weight, the weight of unaddressed, unfelt anger and hurt.
+It is our philosophy that forgiveness is important because without it we end up carrying around a lot of weight that doesn’t do us much good.
+At the same time, forgiving too soon or too easily also leaves us with a weight: the weight of unaddressed, unfelt anger and hurt.
 When we don’t forgive at all, we nurse our rage and hurt.
-Furthermore, when we forgive too easily we IGNORE our rage and hurt, trying to act as if it is no longer there.
+Furthermore, when we forgive too easily we ignore our rage and hurt, trying to act as if it is no longer there.